osquery/osquery/libraries/cmake/source/libxml2/README.md

+# libxml2 library build notes

-# Linux
+## Linux

-## Linux Common
+### Linux Common

-Make sure you are working on a clean source folder
+Make sure you are working in a clean source folder:

 ```bash
 git reset --hard ; git clean -ffdx
 ```

-Integrate the osquery-toolchain in the main CMakeLists.txt file (see the following file in osquery: `cmake/toolchain.cmake`).
+Integrate the osquery-toolchain in the main `CMakeLists.txt` file (see the following file in osquery: `cmake/toolchain.cmake`).
 Then configure the project.

 Force the following `check_include_files()` checks: `stdint.h`, `math.h`, `ctype.h`, `unistd.h`.